National Parks Near San Diego

 In just a few days of vacationing in San Diego, it quickly became one of our favorite places to travel in the United States.
 Beaches, brisk morning walks, great hiking, and museums.
 There’s so much to love about the city.
 During our May 2018 stay, we also hit up as many of the national parks near San Diego as we could.
 Today we’re sharing the list we used to research the NPS units we could cross off our #parkchasing bucket list while we were in California.

 So, how many national parks are near San Diego?
 Good question.
 There are seven national park units within a 5-hour drive of San Diego.
-That includes three national parks, two national monuments, a national recreation area, and a
+That includes three national parks, two national monuments, a national recreation area, and a national preserve.